javaee/firstcup/src/main/jbake/assets/README.md

 EE features that are used to develop enterprise applications.
 This tutorial is also included in the Java EE 8 SDK.

-* [javaee/tutorial-examples](https://github.com/javaee/tutorial-examples): this repository contains the example code that is used in the Java EE tutorial.
+* [javaee/tutorial-examples](https://github.com/javaee/tutorial-examples): this repository contains the example code that is used in the Java EE Tutorial.

 * [GlassFish Samples](https://github.com/javaee/glassfish-samples): this repository contains the sample applications that are delivered with the Java EE 8 SDK.